sheyll/unliftio-messagebox/README.md

 If memory is leaked it should become visible.

-The test program is executated with the `+RTS -Mxxxm` option that instructs the runtime to limit the available heap to `xxx` MB, so when there is a memory leak, the program would at some point crash with a heap exhaustion error.
+The test program is executed with the `+RTS -Mxxxm` option that instructs the runtime to limit the available heap to `xxx` MB, so if there is a memory leak, the program would at some point crash with a heap exhaustion error.

 ![Memleak Test Heap Profiling Report](./generated-reports/messagebox-memleak-test-report/unliftio-messagebox-memleak-test.svg)